osgi/osgi.enroute.site/_source/_qs/200-workspace.md

 ### Import the Archetype Workspace

 We can ignore the welcome screen.
-The next step is to link this Eclipse workspace to a bnd workspace.
+The next step is to link this Eclipse workspace to a bnd(tools) workspace.
 We therefore need to clone the [osgi/workspace](https://github.com/osgi/workspace).
 This process uses EGit, it is a tad cumbersome, quite a few steps.

 Select `File/Import`.